Ditectrev/DP-203/README.md

 ![Question 218](images/question218.jpg)

-- [ ] Box 1: Apache Parquet.
-Box 2: The dedicated SQL pool.
+- [ ] Create the table in: Apache Parquet.
+File format: The dedicated SQL pool.
-- [ ] Box 1: Apache Parquet.
-Box 2: The dedicated SQL pool.
+- [ ] Create the table in: Apache Parquet.
+File format: The dedicated SQL pool.
-- [x] Box 1: The dedicated SQL pool.
-Box 2: Apache Parquet.
+- [x] Create the table in: The dedicated SQL pool.
+File format: Apache Parquet.
-- [ ] Box 1: JSON.
-Box 2: JSON.
+- [ ] Create the table in: JSON.
+File format: JSON.

 ### You are designing an inventory updates table in an Azure Synapse Analytics dedicated SQL pool.
 The table will have a clustered columnstore index and will include the following columns: You identify the following usage patterns: Analysts will most commonly analyze transactions for a warehouse.
 Queries will summarize by product category type, date, and/or inventory event type.
 You need to recommend a partition strategy for the table to minimize query times.
 On which column should you partition the table?